Stukent/timp/README.md

 This is designed to be consumed by other Stukent projects.

-You'll need to add to `package.lock` a line like the folowing `"timp": "git+ssh://git@github.com:Stukent/timp#<identifier>"
+You'll need to add to `package.json` a line like the folowing `"timp": "git+ssh://git@github.com:Stukent/timp#<identifier>"

 Where `<identifier>` is a commit, branch, or tag.